meteatamel/knative-tutorial/docs/10-visioneventing.md

 kubectl get pods --selector serving.knative.dev/service=vision
 ```

-You can inspect the logs of the subscriber:

 You can inspect the logs of the subscriber (replace `<podid>` with actual pod id):

 ```bash